-Another challenge when performing to people that know you, is that persona’s simply don’t work.
+Another challenge when performing for people that know you, is that persona’s simply don’t work.

 Doing it right

-We have written a free ebook that discusses the pitfalls of performing magic to your family and friends.
+We have written a free ebook that discusses the pitfalls of performing magic for your family and friends.
 The book gives you practical ways to: